Photoexcitations in the Hubbard model -- generalized Loschmidt amplitude analysis of impact ionization in small clusters: Hubbard Model and Time Evolution

 \subsection{Time evolution}

 In order to calculate the time evolution of the system driven out of equilibrium by a time-dependent light pulse, we solve the time-dependent Schr\"odinger equation

 using optimized commutator-free Magnus integrators of fourth order described in detail as \texttt{CF4oH} in Ref.~\cite{auzinger2021}.
 As an error tolerance for the adaptive time-stepping algorithm we used $\texttt{tol} < 10^{-6}$.
+We use the Lanczos method with an on-the-fly representation of $\hat{H}$~\cite{Wallerberger2022}.
 The tolerance for the adaptive Lanczos method for the matrix exponential was set to less than $10^{-8}$.
 The initial state $\ket{\psi_0}$ of the time evolution is always taken to be the (non-degenerate) ground state.